jeenicj97/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 ### Task 3: CMD vs ENTRYPOINT
 1. Create an image with `CMD ["echo", "hello"]` — run it, then run it with a custom command.
 What happens?
+   > `docker run myimage echo bye`
+   > The custom command overrides CMD, so it prints bye instead

+   > Note: `CMD` is a default that can be replaced at runtime

-2. Create an image with `ENTRYPOINT ["echo"]` — run it, then run it with additional arguments.
+3. Create an image with `ENTRYPOINT ["echo"]` — run it, then run it with additional arguments.
 What happens?
+   > `docker run myimage hello`
+   > Executes echo hello -> prints hello

+   > Note: `ENTRYPOINT` is always executed, and arguments you pass are appended to it.

-3. Write in your notes: When would you use CMD vs ENTRYPOINT?
+5. Write in your notes: When would you use CMD vs ENTRYPOINT?

 ---